Sponsor Licence Suspended? (Act Now!)

 It is important for sponsors to fully understand this guidance and keep abreast of any changes made, remaining up to date at all times in the context of compliance.
 The various reasons for which UKVI may make a decision to suspend your licence are also set out in this guidance.

-The way in which you should respond to a suspension notice will all depend on the basis upon which your licence has been suspended.
+The way in which you should respond to a suspension notice will depend on the reasons your licence has been suspended.
 For example, if a suspension decision has been made because you failed to submit certain documentation requested by UKVI, this information must be submitted as quickly as possible, together with an explanation for your delay.
 In contrast, if your licence has been suspended because you have failed to comply with your recording and/or reporting responsibilities, these omissions should be rectified, and an adequate explanation again put forward to UKVI to explain your non-compliance.

 Following receipt of your response, the Home Office will investigate further before making a decision.
 The suspension will remain in place until UKVI makes a decision on what action to take.

-Home Office accepts your response
+1. Home Office reinstates your licence

 If the Home Office accepts your response and remedial actions, your licence should be reinstated, either as an A-rating or a B-rating.